Drug information provided by: Micromedex

 Topiramate may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you, your child, or your caregiver notice any of these side effects, tell your doctor right away.

 This medicine may cause nausea, muscle tremors, breathing problems, eating problems, fast heartbeats, restlessness, and abdominal or stomach pain.
-Tell your doctor right away if you have any of these symptoms.
+Tell your doctor right away if you or your child have any of these symptoms.
 You might have a serious condition called metabolic acidosis (too much acid in the blood).

 This medicine may cause slow growth.
 For children, the doctor will need to keep track of height and weight to make sure that the child is growing properly.

 Do not suddenly stop taking this medicine without checking first with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
-Your doctor may want you to gradually reduce the amount you are taking before stopping it completely.
+Your doctor may want you or your child to gradually reduce the amount you are taking before stopping it completely.

 Check with your doctor right away if you or your child are having unusual drowsiness, dullness, tiredness, weakness, feelings of sluggishness, mental depression or anxiety, nightmares or unusually vivid dreams, or vomiting.
 These may be symptoms of a serious condition called hyperammonemic encephalopathy.